Guide Insurance Frequently Asked Questions

 Q: Can I be audited by the insurance company?

 A: No!
 Our program’s pricing is simply based off of the number of people you choose to insure under your policy, rather than basing your premium off of your annual sales or revenue.
+But, if a claim occurs with a guide you did not declare or insure your claim may be denied.

 Boats